yuriys-kentico/kontent-custom-element-samples/marketplace-src/README.md

 ## 🚀 Quick start

-1. Open the appropriate folder and install the packages
+1. Open the `marketplace-src` folder and install the packages

     ```sh
-    cd app
+    cd marketplace-src
     npm install
     ```